-Fluorouracil administration has been associated with myocardial ischaemia, cardiomyopathy and, very rarely, sudden death.
-Angina, tachycardia, breathlessness, arrhythmia, electrocardiogram (ECG) abnormalities, myocardial infarction and stress cardiomyopathy (Takotsubo Syndrome) have been reported after administration of fluorouracil.
+Fluorouracil administration has been associated with myocardial ischemia, cardiomyopathy and, very rarely, sudden death Angina, tachycardia, breathlessness, arrhythmia ECG abnormalities and myocardial infarction and stress cardiomyopathy (Takutsubo syndrome) have been reported after administration of fluorouracil.
 Attention should therefore be paid to patients who experience chest pain during treatment, and patients with a history of heart disease.
-There is an increased risk of death associated with readministration of fluorouracil in patients with a documented cardiovascular reaction (see section 4.8 Adverse effects (undesirable effects)).
+There is an increased risk of death associated with re-administration of fluorouracil in patients with a documented cardiovascular reaction (see Section 4.8 Undesirable Effects).